 We swear we’re planning to watch Orange is the New Black.
-Namely because it’s rivaling House of Cards or Game of Thrones as the show you need to watch if you want to avoid being shut out of every conversation that involves TV.
+Namely because as it enters its fourth season it rivals Game of Thrones and The Walking Dead as must-watch shows you need to watch if you want to avoid being shut out of every conversation that involves TV.
 However, since network execs are amazing at taking a great show or concept like Orange is the New Black and watering it down with “new” shows that try to use the same formula, we wanted to give a few ideas featuring real-life badass ladies whose interesting, dangerous, and dumbbell activities would make for great drama, comedy, or reality shows.
 Seriously.

 Name of show: Whoa-Mang